-Regardless of what your plans are in Bali, I recommend staying in Seminyak area, at least during the New Years Eve day itself (31 December) since there tend to be more options there, and you really don’t want to be far from places since transportation is going to be a nightmare on New Years night itself.
+Regardless of what your plans are in Bali, I recommend staying in Seminyak or Canggu area, at least during the New Years Eve day itself (31 December) since there tend to be more options there, and you really don’t want to be far from places since transportation is going to be a nightmare on New Years night itself.

 Where to go for New Years Eve in Bali

 Depending on the type of mood you are looking for, there are tons of places to choose from.
 I recommend checking out the following spots, and I recommend checking their pages on Facebook (which I’ve linked below) to see what each of these places have in plan for New Years.

-If you are looking for a high energy party night with international guest DJ, these are the places you should check out.
+If you are looking for a high energy party night, these are the places you should check out.
 Just visit their facebook page and look for their New Years Special.